 - A completed application for admission. - An official transcript of high school grades, credits, and date of graduation and/or college work or General Educational Development (GED) transcript - Proof of two (2) immunizations against measles, mumps, and rubella (MMR).
 The first immunization dated at least one year after date of birth.
-Individuals born before January 1, 1957 are exempt from the MMR requirement. - ACT, ASSET, COMPASS, SAT, or Accuplacer scores that are less than 5 years old (calculated from the first day of class of the semester applied for).
+Individuals born before January 1, 1957 are exempt from the MMR requirement.
+In lieu of receiving vaccine, immunity can be shown by providing documented evidence (such as a letter from the Arkansas Department of Health approving serology as proof of immunity) of appropriate serological testing.
+Proof that the student has applied for or received a medical or non-medical exemption for those vaccines he/she has not received will be accepted in lieu of receiving vaccine. - ACT, ASSET, COMPASS, SAT, or Accuplacer scores that are less than 5 years old (calculated from the first day of class of the semester applied for).